LucasbFontes/RealEstate_Regression/README.md

-# Prediction of real state values using regression [Under Construction]
+# Prediction of real state values using regression

 This analysis is part of Microsoft Course for Data Scientist.
 In this notebook the aim is to find the a good real estate predicting model.
 Throughout this Readme I'll explain the approach choosed as well as the metrics and others Machine Learning techniques.
 If you want to check the code, you can click [here](https://github.com/LucasbFontes/RealEstate_Regression/blob/main/02%20-%20Real%20Estate%20Regression%20Challenge%20(1)%20(1).ipynb)